noushskadoush/adatched_data_story/index.md

 ### 🍛 3 - Bollywood and the Indian independance

 What other great film-making power exists in this globe?
 Bollywood!
-Lets see how indian cinematography evolved following the Indian Independence in 1947:
+Let's see how indian cinematography evolved following the Indian Independence in 1947:

 <br>
 <img src="india.png" width="80%" style="display: block; margin: auto;">